-fry it because of too much current flowing through it.
-It survived only because the Arduino can't provide more than 40 mA (milliamps) of current on each pin.
+Connecting an LED directly to 5V and GND would normally fry it because of too much current flowing through it.
+Our LED survived only because the Arduino limits the current on each pin to 40 mA (milliamps).

-That's still more than the 20 mA standard LEDs like and need, however.
-LEDs also drop (consume) around 2V of "forward" voltage (Vf).
+However, that's still more than the 20 mA that standard LEDs are comfortable with.
+LEDs also drop (consume) around 2V of "forward voltage" (V_f).
 For precise values, google, e.g., "SparkFun red 5mm LED" (SparkFun sells great basic components and documents them well).
 To limit the current, add a resistor before or after the LED.